Types of Qantas Frequent Flyer redemptions

 As you can see, you can get much more value from your Qantas points by redeeming for things like Classic Flight Rewards - especially in premium cabins - and upgrades.
 This is because the equivalent dollar value of these rewards is much higher.
 But these redemptions are subject to capacity controls.

-In general, the more difficult it is to convert a reward into cash, the more valuable it is.
+The general rule is: The more difficult it is to convert a reward into cash, the more valuable it is.

 Why redeeming Qantas points on the ground is poor value